rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Conclusion

-So there you have it.
-A (relatively) brief tour of borrowed pointer system.
-For more details, I refer to the (yet to be written) reference document on borrowed pointers, which will explain the full notation and give more examples.
+So there you have it: a (relatively) brief tour of the borrowed pointer system.
+For more details, we refer to the (yet to be written) reference document on borrowed pointers, which will explain the full notation and give more examples.